Visit Springfield, Missouri, USA

 Best time to visit

 September and October are probably the best months to visit Springfield, bringing crisp temperatures and bright autumnal foliage.
 You can enjoy spring weather (and showers) in April and May, as the surrounding hills return to life after a long winter.
 June to August tend to be hot and muggy, but also sunny.

-Suggested Springfield, Missouri itinerary
+Suggested itineraries featuring Springfield, Missouri

 This sample itinerary will give you an idea of what is possible when you travel in Springfield, Missouri, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.